Which one should you choose?

 If you are comparing the two, start by naming the job clearly.
 A broad finance product is useful when you want broad finance.
 A focused tracker is better when you want fewer distractions and clearer renewals.

-Why Orbit stays narrow
+How Orbit stays narrower

 Subscriptions are small until they are not.
 A few forgotten monthly plans, an old annual renewal, or a trial that quietly converts can make spending feel harder to control.